 Caroline started practicing Ashtanga yoga in 2012.
 She considers yoga an invaluable tool to live a more balanced and peaceful life.
 Her daily asana practice is a very real and tactile way to meditate and find focus.
 In 2015 Caroline started an apprenticeship under the guidance of Isabella.
 Later, in 2016 she spent six months working at the Purple Valley retreat centre in Goa where she had the opportunity to practice with teachers such as John Scott, Laruga Glaser, David Keil, Mark Robberds and Joey Miles.
 Aside from assisting at Ashtanga Yoga Mamö, Caroline has taught beginners courses at Mpiyo studio in Helsingborg with the hope to inspire others to start their yoga journey.

 “Yoga has taught me not to take myself too seriously.
 When it comes to asana practice I’ve realised that a little every day is better than nothing at all.
 Less is more.”

 Sofia is a Physician specialized in cancer diagnosis and pathology at Lund University.
 She specifically conducts research on ovarian cancer.
 In search for a stress reducing physical activity, Sofia had a discovered Ashtanga yoga in 2007.
 However, it wasn’t until 2013, under Isabella’s guidance, that she began to practice regularly.
-In the summer of 2019 Sofia will attend Richard and Mary Freeman’s monthlong intensive course in Boulder, USA.
+In the summer of 2019 Sofia will attend Richard Freeman and Mary Taylor’s monthlong intensive course in Boulder, USA.

 “Over the years, Yoga has become a faithful companion that o helps me cope with ups and downs in life.
 I never cease to be surprised at the insights that yoga gives me – both on and off the mat. “, says Sofia.